-Today when wife wanted to go out with me, we opted to go Jeeva Park.
-As I was driving there, luckily I spotted a parking spot right outside the gates of Panagal park, I immediately grabbed it.
-I was born in Ranganathan Street, continue to live in Mambalam area, so I have to drive around Panagal Park many times every week.
-But it should be more than a decade I last walked into the park.
+Today when my wife wanted to go out with me, we opted to go to Jeeva Park.
+As I was driving there, luckily I spotted a parking spot right outside the gates of Panagal Park, I immediately grabbed it.
+I was born in Ranganathan Street, and continue to live in the Mambalam area, so I have to drive around Panagal Park many times every week.
+But it should be more than a decade since I last walked into the park.
 The area around the park is the hottest shopping district in Chennai, a connecting hub between T. Nagar & West Mambalam/Ashok Nagar/KK Nagar on the other side of Local Train tracks.
 The area is always busy buzzing with traffic, making you want to drive out of the area as soon as you can.

-If you are planning to visit the park (like any other open areas in Chennai) go fully covered as a protection against the famous Mambalam mosquitoes, a mosquito repellant cream will go a long way (I took the precautionary measure and I was happy for it).
-And have your bladder emptied before hand, the park does have Toilets but like other public places in Chennai, they are always kept locked to prevent (mis)usage by the caretaker.
+If you are planning to visit the park (like any other open areas in Chennai) go fully covered as protection against the famous Mambalam mosquitoes, a mosquito repellant cream will go a long way (I took the precautionary measure and I was happy for it).
+And have your bladder emptied beforehand, the park does have Toilets but like other public places in Chennai, they are always kept locked to prevent (mis)usage by the caretaker.